 Mr. Minnawi has so far failed to sell the DPA to Darfur people.
 Both of his public rallies in Alfashir and Khartoum had to be cancelled.
 But he is not the only one who failed to recommend the DPA in a public venue to Darfur People.
 Mr. Egeland, the Head of UN Humanitarian Operations had a tragic experience.
 His attempt to recommend the DPA to Darfur IDPs ended up with his interpreter lynched in front of him.
 If the IDPs do not think that the DPA is good for them, who else does?
 The DPA has driven a huge wedge between Darfur people and the US State Department.
 This is clearly at odd with the impressive image the US has in Darfur and which withstood the anti-American propaganda of Khartoum Government.
-At every venue, Darfur people are quick to acknowledge with great gratitude and admiration the assistance rendered to Darfur People by both the American Public throughout the crisis.
+At every venue, Darfur people are quick to acknowledge with great gratitude and admiration the assistance rendered to Darfur People by both the American government as well as the American Public throughout the crisis.
 It will be a shame if the image of the USA as a leading force for justice in Darfur is ambushed through the process.

 The US mediators can certainly be credited for having acted in good faith.
 Their cardinal mistake was that they missed the obvious.
 In addressing a full house at Abuja Peace Talks, Mr. Hume, the US Charge de Affairs in Khartoum declared that US government had no interest in the political and wealth components of the peace negotiations and that the US interest was confined to the security aspects of the deal.
 Mr Hume's revelation was unfortunate.
 It does not conform with the image of the US as a world champion for democracy, freedom and justice, none of which can be delivered or reduced to tampering with security arrangements.
-Moreover, the Abuja venue itself rested on the premise that Darfur problem is essentially political and cannot be sorted out by military means.
-And it was on that premise that Darfur Movements accepted a ceasefire and joined the Abuja Pease Talks.
+Moreover, the Abuja venue itself rested on the premise that Darfur problem is essentially Pease Talks.
 In an era of post Zoelick, let us hope Ms J. Frazer, the Assistant Secretary for Foreign Affairs and who declared that she "will fix the DPA" take note of these words in her coming intervention.